therickfactr/therickfactr/README.md

-# about nqZyx
+# about The Rickfactr

-- 👋 ...The Rickfactr (@nqzyx)... a career-long software engineer
+- 👋 ...The Rickfactr (@therickfactr)... a career-long software engineer
 - 👀 ...Things that interest me and skills that I have
   - [`Agile Software Developmenet`](https://en.wikipedia.org/wiki/Agile_software_development)
   - [`AWS`](https://aws.amazon.com)